-Last Updated on February 18, 2023
+Last Updated on March 21, 2024

-Always On The Shore contains affiliate links and is a member of the Amazon Services LLC Associates Program.
-If you make a purchase, we make a small commission at no cost to you.
-For more information, please read the disclaimer page
+Always On The Shore contains affiliate links and if you make a purchase, we make a small commission at no cost to you.

 If you’re looking for the best things to do in Anna Maria Island, Florida, then look no further!
 Anna Maria Island is one of my all-time favorite places to visit in Florida and I’ve been here several times!

-Anna Maria Island is made up of 3 cities, Bradenton Beach (southern end), Holmes Beach (middle), and Anna Maria (northern end).
-This island is a beautiful 7-mile stretch along the Gulf of Mexico with lots of opportunities for fun and relaxation.
+This barrier island is a beautiful 7-mile stretch along the Gulf of Mexico with lots of opportunities for fun and relaxation.
 It’s just an hour south of Tampa on the other end of Tampa Bay.

-15 Unforgettable Things To Do
+Things To Do In Anna Maria Island

 1. Relax At The Beaches